Joe91/fun-bots/readme.md

 # fun-bots

-Simple AI for TDM-bots with some functions:
+AI for TDM-bots with some functions:
 - Bots can walk around on paths and shoot at player
 - You can record you own paths
 	- while holding your primary weapon, all movement is recorded
 	- recording includes jumping, running, walking, couching, ...
 	- while holding your secondary weapon, bot will pause in this position
-- You can spwan static bots (tower, line or grid)

 This mod is based on the Mod [BotSpawn](https://github.com/J4nssent/VU-Mods/tree/master/BotSpawn "Original Mod by Jassent") by [Jassent](https://github.com/J4nssent "Jassent").
-It provieds lots of ways to play and mess with bots.
+It provids lots of ways to play and mess with bots.
 Also with multible Players at once.

-The following TDM-Maps are supported right now:
+The following TDM-Maps (Or TDM QC) are supported right now:
 MP_001
 MP_011
 MP_012